Alambadi (politician)

-Alambadi Azmi is an Indian politician and a member of 18th Uttar Pradesh Assembly representing Nizamabad constituency.
-He is a member of the Samajwadi Party.
+Alambadi Azmi (16 March 1936 – 22 July 2026) was an Indian politician who was a member of the 18th Uttar Pradesh Assembly, representing Nizamabad constituency.
+He was a member of the Samajwadi Party.

-Personal life
+Background

-Alambadi was born on 16 March 1936 to Vadivajma Azmi in Vindaval in Azamgarh district.
-He studied until Intermediate and holds a diploma in Electrical and Mechanical Engineering.
-He is an engineer by profession.
-He married Kudasia Khan and has six sons.
+Alambadi was born in Bindaval, Azamgarh district on 16 March 1936, to Vadivajma Azmi.
+He studied until Intermediate and held a diploma in Electrical and Mechanical Engineering.
+He was an engineer by profession.
+He married Kudasia Khan and had six sons.

+Alambadi died on 22 July 2026, at the age of 90.

 Political career

-Since 1996, Alambadi has represented the Nizamabad constituency and is a member of the Samajwadi Party.
-He has been a member of the 13th, 14th, 16th and 17th Legislative Assembly of Uttar Pradesh.
+Beginning in 1996, Alambadi represented the Nizamabad constituency and was a member of the Samajwadi Party.
+He was a member of the 13th, 14th, 16th and 17th Legislative Assemblies of Uttar Pradesh.

-In the 2022 Uttar Pradesh Legislative Assembly election, Alambadi defeated Bharatiya Janata Party's Manoj by a margin of 34,187, continuing his hold on the Nizamabad constituency seat and becoming a member of the 18th Uttar Pradesh Assembly in the process.
+In the 2022 Uttar Pradesh Legislative Assembly election, Alambadi defeated the Bharatiya Janata Party's Manoj by a margin of 34,187, continuing his hold on the Nizamabad constituency seat and becoming a member of the 18th Uttar Pradesh Assembly in the process.